Chibok schoolgirls kidnapping: Background

-The terrorist group Boko Haram wants to institute an Islamic caliphate in Nigeria and is in particular opposed to western-style modern education, which they say lures people away from following Islamic teaching as a way of life.
+The militant group Boko Haram wants to institute an Islamic caliphate in Nigeria and is in particular opposed to western-style modern education, which they say lures people away from following Islamic teaching as a way of life.
 By 2014, tens of thousands of people had been killed in attacks perpetrated by the group, and the Nigerian federal government declared a state of emergency in May 2013 in the states of Borno, Yobe and Adamawa during its fight against the insurgency.
 The resulting crackdown led to the capture or killing of hundreds of Boko Haram members, with the remainder retreating to mountainous areas from which they began increasingly to target civilians.
 However, the campaign failed to stabilise the country.
-A French military operation in Mali also pushed Boko Haram and AQIM terrorists into Nigeria.
+A French military operation in Mali also pushed Boko Haram and AQIM militants into Nigeria.

 Boko Haram began to target schools in 2010, killing hundreds of students by 2014.
 A spokesperson for the group said such attacks would continue as long as the Nigerian government continued to interfere with traditional Islamic education.
 10,000 children have been unable to attend school as a result of activities by Boko Haram.
 Boko Haram has also been known to kidnap girls, whom it believes should not be educated, and use them as cooks or sex slaves.

 On 6 July 2013, armed men from Boko Haram attacked Government Secondary School in Mamudo, Yobe State, killing at least 42 people.
 Most of those killed were students, with some staff members among the dead.
 On 29 September 2013, armed men from Boko Haram gained access to the male hostel in the College of Agriculture in Gujba, Yobe State, killing forty-four students and teachers.

 Boko Haram's attacks intensified in 2014.
 In February, the group killed more than 100 Christian men in the villages of Doron Baga and Izghe.
 That same month, 59 boys were killed in the Federal Government College attack in northeastern Nigeria.
 In March, the group attacked the Giwa military barracks, freeing captured militants.
 The Chibok abduction occurred on the same day as a bombing attack in Abuja in which at least 88 people died.
 The road leading to Chibok is frequently targeted due to the fact that there is little to no government protection for commuters for the village.
 Boko Haram was blamed for nearly 4,000 deaths in 2014.
 Training received from al-Qaeda in the Islamic Maghreb and al Qaeda in the Arabian Peninsula has helped Boko Haram intensify its attacks.

 Jonathan N.C.
 Hill of King's College London has suggested that Boko Haram kidnapped these girls after coming increasingly under the influence of al-Qaeda in the Islamic Maghreb, and asserts that the group's goal is to use girls and young women as sexual objects and as a means of intimidating the civilian population into compliance.
 Hill describes the attacks as similar to the kidnapping of girls in Algeria in the 1990s and early 2000s.